detekoi/wildcat-docs/README.md

-# Wildcat.chat Documentation Site
+# Wildcat Documentation Site

-This is the documentation site for the Wildcat.chat platform, hosted at `docs.wildcat.chat`.
+This is the documentation site for the Wildcat platform.

 ## Structure